architects-land/minecraft-scaleway-frontend/docs/index.md

 features:
   - title: Whitelist
-    details: Manage who can connect to your server
+    details: Manage who can connect to your server.
   - title: Smart start
     details: Start the server only if needed!
   - title: Automatic shutdown
-    details: Shutdown the server to prevent unwanted cost
+    details: Shutdown the server to prevent unwanted cost.
 ---